Jack Strachey

-In the 1940s Strachey began to compose popular light music pieces for orchestra, and is best remembered in Britain as the composer of "Theatreland", "Pink Champagne", and especially "In Party Mood" (1944), which was the signature tune of Housewives' Choice, a popular radio show on the BBC Light Programme which ran until 1967.
+In the 1940s, Strachey began to compose light orchestral pieces for the Bosworth Music Library, and is best remembered in Britain as the composer of "Theatreland", "Pink Champagne", and especially "In Party Mood", which was first issued on Bosworth BC1172 in 1944.
+It became the signature tune of Housewives' Choice, a popular radio show on the BBC Light Programme which ran until 1967.

 Jack Strachey moved to Brighton in 1958 and died there on 27 May 1972.